 Going through divorce is challenging on so many levels: mentally, emotionally and financially.
 Having a plan and support systems in place is critical in getting through each of these challenges.
 When you are dealing specifically with the financial realities of divorce, you may be wondering, “Will I be ok financially?
 Will I be able to live well after the divorce?”
 The answer to both of those questions can be yes—with thoughtful planning on your part.

 The reality of divorce is that at least one of the parties will have a standard of living less than the marital standard of living, or what you were used to.
 From a completely practical standpoint, you may have never been involved in the financial planning, tax or estate planning aspects of your marriage.
-It will be useful to have sound advice to guide you through these conversations, as you get used to dealing with even more “new” things.
+It will be useful to have sound advice to guide you through these conversations, as you get used to dealing with even more new things.

-Divorce has a decidedly “business perspective” that may feel like foreign territory.
+Divorce has a decidedly business perspective that may feel like foreign territory.
 And thinking about it just that way can take some of the emotion out of the break-up and focus you on the details of the next stage of your life.
-Following are three key suggestions to give you the support and comfort you need:
+Following are three key suggestions to give you the support and comfort you need.

 Ideally, the team would consist of your divorce attorney, financial adviser, accountant, and estate planning attorney.
 If you can’t have all of these, a good attorney or mediator and a financial adviser is a good starting point.
 The best way to find all of these people is by referral.
 Talk to people that you know who have been through a divorce.
-Find out who they used and whether they would recommend that person, then interview the person before you start working with him/her to see if you get along well.It is very important for you to respect your adviser as well as having him/her respect you.
+Find out who they used and whether they would recommend that person, then interview the person before you start working with him/her to see if you get along well.It is very important for you and your adviser to have mutual respect.
 A financial adviser will make sure you are clear about what you have now, and also that you budget and plan wisely for the income and assets you’ll have when the divorce is finalized.
 Finally, a good estate planning attorney is critical because there are all sorts of the issues surrounding your estate and beneficiaries once you are no longer partnered.

 In order to get a sense of what you have and what you will need, do a current budget, as well as a projected post-divorce budget.
 If you have the ability to work with a certified financial planner or even a certified divorce financial planner, that is really beneficial.
 In any event, understanding what you have to work with and creating a current budget, highlighting your income and expenses, and also listing your assets and debts is a great starting point.Projecting your post-divorce budget is key as well.
 Figure out what financial information you have and what you need to find.
 Most important, you need to think about what you will need to live on, where you are going to live, and what you need to keep in mind regarding children, if you have them.
 Do a preliminary inventory of your assets so you have an idea what you will have when you and your spouse eventually divide them up.

 Know what you have to work with now helps you formulate a realistic plan for what you want to have at the end of the divorce negotiations.
 Once you have a sense of that, then the next step is figuring out what you will need to do to achieve that end.
 Setting realistic goals, and having your team in place goes a long way to creating a focused plan.

 Having a structure, a plan and support will alleviate some of the stress and worry that is center of a divorce.
 That is what I want for each of you—the peace of mind that comes with knowing you will be financially ok, and the knowledge that you can live well after your divorce.